AppDaemon/appdaemon/docs/WIDGETDEV.rst

     <p class="secondary-icon minus"><i data-bind="attr: {class: icon_down, style: level_down_style}" id="level-down"></i></p>
     <p class="secondary-icon plus"><i data-bind="attr: {class: icon_up, style: level_up_style}" id="level-up"></i></p>

+- The first 2 ``<h1>`` tags set up ``title1`` and ``title2`` using a data bind for the values and style attributes to allow the styles to be set.
+These styles map back to the various ``css`` and ``static_css`` supplied as arguments to the widget and their names must match
+- The ``<h2>`` tag introduces a large icon, presumably of a lightbulb or something similar.
+Here, because of the way that icons work, we are using a class attribute in Knockout to directly set the class of the element which has the effect of forcing an icon to be displayed
+- The ``<span>`` is set up to allow the user to toggle the widget on and off and is reffered to later in the JavaScript
+- The ``<div>`` here is used for grouping the level and unit labels for the light, along with the included ``<p>`` tags which introduce the actual elements
+- The last 2 ``<p>`` elements are for the up and down icons.

 Widget CSS Files
 ~~~~~~~~~~~~~~~~

+CSS files in widgets are used primarily for positioning of elements since most of the styling occurs in the skins.
+Since each widget must have a unique id, the ``{id}}` piece of each selector name will be substituted with a unique
+id ewnsuring that even if there are multiple instances of the same widget they will all behave correctly.

+Other than that, this is standard CSS used for laying out the various HTML elements appropriately.

+Here is an example that works with the HTML above.

 .. code:: css